Nawaz, Maryam land in Lahore, airlifted for Adiala

 It was after this brief meeting that Nawaz and Maryam were flown to Islamabad.

-The flight landed at the New Islamabad Airport at around 10:35pm after which both were taken to the Adiala Jail in two separate armoured personnel carriers (APCs) escorted by police convoys.
+The flight landed at the New Islamabad airport at around 10:35PM after which both were taken to the Adiala Jail in two separate armoured personnel carriers (APCs) escorted by the police convoys.

+During the flight, Nawaz was seated in the business class while the media was travelling in the cabin-class.

 However, a second notification came on the heels of the first notification according to which it was decide to keep Maryam at the Sihala Rest House and Nawaz at the Adiala Jail.